jasonpaulos/algorand-walletconnect-example/README.md

 # Algorand WalletConnect Example

 This repo contains examples of how to use the [WalletConnect](https://walletconnect.org/) protocol to facilitate transaction signing on the Algorand blockchain.
+It uses the [Algorand Wallet Transaction Signing API](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0001.md) standard to format transaction signing requests.

+Note the code here does not perform any safety checks.
+Consult the official spec to see the safety checks that must be performed.

 This repo contains two parts: the server and the client.